-The action of the model's front and rear gear differentials can be tuned for different driving conditions and performance requirements without major disassembly or removal of the suspension system.
+The action of the model's front and rear gear differentials can be tuned for different driving conditions and performance requirements, without major disassembly or removal of the suspension system.

 From the factory, the differentials are sealed to maintain consistent long-term performance.
 Changing the oil in the differential with either lower or higher viscosity oil will vary the performance characteristics of the differentials.
-Changing to higher viscosity oil in the differential will reduce the tendency for motor power to be transferred to the wheel with the least traction.
+Changing to a higher viscosity oil in the differential will reduce the tendency for motor power to be transferred to the wheel with the least traction.
 You may notice this when making sharp turns on slick surfaces.
-The unloaded wheels on the inside of the turn have the least traction and tend to spin up to extremely high RPMs.
+The unloaded wheels on the inside of the turn have the least traction and tend to spin up to extremely high rpms.
 Higher viscosity (thicker) oil causes the differential to act like a limited-slip differential, distributing more equal power to the left and right wheels.

-Stampede 4X4 will generally benefit from higher viscosity oil when climbing or racing on low traction surfaces.
+Your model will generally benefit from higher viscosity oil when climbing or racing on low traction surfaces.
 Note: Heavier oil will allow power to be transferred even with one or more tires off the ground.
 This can make the vehicle more likely to overturn on high-traction surfaces.

-From the factory, the front and rear differentials are filled with SAE 30,000W viscosity silicone oil.
+From the factory, the front differential is filled with SAE 100,000W (100K) viscosity silicone oil.
+The rear differential is filled with grease, but can also be tuned with silicone differential oil.

 Only use silicone oil in the differentials.
-Traxxas offers various viscosity oil between SAE 10,000W, and 500,000W (see your parts list).
+Traxxas offers silicone differential fluid in a variety of viscosities:

+Part #5135: 10K Part #5136: 30K Part #5137: 50K Part #5130: 100K Part #5039: 500K

 The differentials have to be removed from the vehicle and disassembled to change/replace oil.

-Follow the steps below to access and refill the front and rear differentials:
+Follow these steps to access and refill the front and rear differentials.